fti/store-api/README.md

-# google-play-api
+# store-api
+Combines google-play-scraper and app-store-scrapper on store-api. store-api is forked from google-play-api

+Turns [google-play-scraper](https://github.com/fti/google-play-scraper/) into a RESTful API.
-Turns [google-play-scraper](https://github.com/facundoolano/google-play-scraper/) into a RESTful API.
+Turns [app-store-scraper](https://github.com/fti/app-store-scraper/) into a RESTful API.

+To specify, adding the "?os=ios" parameter functions on the App Store, with the default being Google Play.

 To run locally: